-During my time in Cape Town, I’m hiking easy to moderate Table Mountain trails and enjoying the Mother City’s talented performing arts community.
-There are a variety of live performances available – each unique and outstanding.
+During my time in Cape Town, I’m hiking easy to moderate Table Mountain trails and enjoying the Mother City’s performing arts community.
+There are a variety of unique and outstanding live performances available.

 I arrived embarrassingly late to what appeared to be a full house.
 I was expecting a performance by Goliath and Goliath – an award-winning South African comedy group.
 Instead, four hilarious comedians performed:

-Their characterizations of Americans were relentlessly scathing.
+Their characterizations of Americans were scathing.
 I laughed hoping I didn’t share too many of the shameless traits they portrayed.
 With an extended visa I’ve traveled to South Africa frequently for several years.
-The few Americans encountered were subdued, if not shy.
-Today, it’s tricky being American.
-My accent has become a little skewed – something that can happen when traveling out of your home country for extended periods of time.
+Today, being American is tricky.
+The few Americans encountered were subdued.
+My accent is a little skewed – something that happens when traveling in foreign countries for extended periods of time.
 People have asked if I’m Australian (?) or British.

 The comedians weren’t the least bit stingy with their interpretations.
-Their witty plays – Germans, Americans, Canadians, Dutch, Jews, fellow South African comedian Trevor Noah, whites in general, South African whites in particular, and South African cities, neighborhoods, and townships – were side-splitting.
-Some South African nuances were above my head, but having recently spent three months in Berlin – the comedic characterizations of Germans were especially funny :).
+Their witty word plays – Germans, Americans, Canadians, Dutch, Jews, fellow South African comedian Trevor Noah, whites in general, South African whites in particular, and South African cities, neighborhoods, and townships – were side-splitting.
+Some South African nuances were above my head.
+Having recently visited Berlin, their comedic characterizations of Germans were entertaining and especially funny :).

-The audience was mostly South African with a few foreigners / tourists.
-I was one of two solo tables in the audience – something I’ve gotten used to in my travels that doesn’t stop me from attending performances on my own.
+The audience was mostly South African with a few foreigners and tourists.
+I was one of two solo tables in the audience – something I’ve gotten used to in my travels but that doesn’t stop me from attending performances on my own.

 Cape Town Comedy Club is part of the Pumphouse Restaurant & Bar.
 It’s in the historic Pumphouse Building with “soaring ceilings, original stone walls, and cozy tables spread out around a generous stage”.
 The building is where the “first dynamo was installed to illuminate Table Bay Harbour”.